felipesousa/theme-hexo-blogger/README.md

-# template-hexo-blogger
+##Hexo Template Blog

-new template for my blog (felipesousa.github.io), create in Hexo.js
+Template derived from standard Hexo.js [Landscape template](https://github.com/hexojs/hexo-theme-landscape).
+This template will go is new template for my [blog personal](http://felipesousa.github.io/), it was created in [Jekyll](http://jekyllrb.com/).